So You Think You Can Dance (American TV series) season 4

 So You Think You Can Dance is a United States television reality program and dance competition airing on the Fox Broadcasting Company network.
 Season four premiered on May 22, 2008, with Nigel Lythgoe and Mary Murphy returning as permanent judges and Cat Deeley returning to host.
-Joshua Allen was announced as the winner on August 7, 2008, the first hip-hop dancer to win the title.
+Joshua Allen was announced as the winner on August 7, 2008, the first hip-hop contestant to win the title coming first place.

+Allen and fellow grand finalist Katee Shean, who were paired as a couple from the first performance episode, became the seventh contestants in the show's run never to face elimination from being among the bottom six or bottom four contestants, became the fifth contestants to be in the grand finale, and became the second pair in the show's run never to face elimination from being among the bottom six or bottom four contestants in the grand finale.

 Auditions

 Open auditions for this season were expanded to the following six cities:

 For the first time, New York City was not a stop on the audition tour.

 To be able to audition, contestants had to be between the ages of 18 and 30 and able to be legally employed in the United States.
 Partner auditions were allowed.

 Las Vegas week

 Over 200 contestants who impressed the judges in the initial auditions each received a plane ticket to a challenging week of callback auditions at the Planet Hollywood Resort and Casino in Las Vegas, Nevada.
 The week consisted of multiple rounds of choreography, with dancers cut from the competition every round.
 This season, the rounds included a hip-hop routine with Napoleon D'umo and Tabitha D'umo, a Broadway number with Tyce Diorio, the foxtrot with Jean-Marc Généreux, group choreography, contemporary choreography with Mia Michaels, and a final solo for the remaining contestants.
 Nigel Lythgoe and Mary Murphy were part of the judging panel for the week, along with Debbie Allen, Mia Michaels, Napoleon D'umo and Tabitha D'umo.